dnanexus/dxWDL/doc/Internals.md

   ]
 ```

-The FFI pass creates a WDL header that looks like this:
+The DxNI pass creates a WDL header that looks like this:
 ```
 task mk_int_list {
   Int a